bmcc-mmp/mmp460/wordpress/content-management.md

 ### Adding Dynamic Features with Plugins

 Plugins are 3rd-party software that can be installed on a WordPress site to add features and extend its functionality.
 There are plugins to add relatively small features, such as slideshows and forms, as well as plugins that add extensive functionality, such as [e-commerce](https://wordpress.org/plugins/woocommerce/) or [social networking](https://wordpress.org/plugins/buddypress/).
-Choose plugins from the left menu to install and activate plugins.
+Choose Plugins from the left menu to install and activate plugins.